-GOLD Criteria JORC Code explanation Commentary sampling bias errors related to the uncommon existence of coarse free gold, with the conclusion that the levels of accuracy and precision were achieved.
+Criteria JORC Code explanation Commentary sampling bias errors related to the uncommon existence of coarse free gold, with the conclusion that the levels of accuracy and precision were achieved.
 It is noteworthy at Jugan that the amount of sulphur did not vary significantly, and by inference, the weight percent of sulphide mineralization was virtually independent of the gold grade in the composite.
 There is an increase in arsenic content of some 40%, for an increase in the composite gold content of 500%.
 The amount of arsenic found in the Jugan and Bekajang mineralization is a strong indicator of the gold content.
-Verification of The verification of significant intersections by either BESRA significant intercepts have been verified internally by company geologists sampling and assaying independent or alternative company personnel. and consultants.
-Including Nathan Achuk P.Geol (Malaysia), as well as Harry Mustard and Scott McManus, professional geologists and members of the AIG.
-These geologists have worked intermittently on the Bau Goldfield since 1994 and have also worked on similar styles of mineralization elsewhere around the world.
+Verification of The verification of significant intersections by either BESRA significant intercepts have been verified internally by company geologists sampling and independent or alternative company personnel. and consultants.
+Including Nathan Achuk P.Geol (Malaysia), as well as Harry assaying macpendent of atternative company personnet.
+Mustard and Scott McManus, professional geologists and members of the AIG. assaying These geologists have worked intermittently on the Bau Goldfield since 1994 and have also worked on similar styles of mineralization elsewhere around the world.
 During the 2010 audit process of historic drill holes, TMCSA randomly selected a sample group for independent verification by SGS Waihi, New Zealand.
 No significant discrepancies were found.
 Historic data with suspected discrepancies were re-sampled (quarter core or coarse rejects) and validated against discrepancies and resolved, then re-assayed at SGS laboratory in Bau.
 NBG routinely sent pulps from approximately 10% of all its samples to an independent laboratory for umpire analysis and the results compared, with no significant bias that would affect any resource classification As part of verification TMCSA sent representative samples of drill core from Jugan to be analysed independently at SGS Waihi, New Zealand.
 The SGS Waihi results are reasonably consistent and the variations are likely caused by the core used reflecting natural inhomogeneity.
 CP, Kevin J. Wright has not reviewed the laboratory preparation process used at that time and the proper implementation of otherwise likely sound SOPs by the laboratory.
+Twinning of holes has not been conducted to date.
 The use of twinned holes.
-Twinning of holes has not been conducted to date.
-BESRA uses the data SOPs developed during the 2011-2017 period by NBG and Documentation of primary data, data entry procedures, data TMCSA geologists of professional status and members of the AusIMM.
-Final signed
+Transing of notes has not been conducted to date.
+The age of triffind notes.
+BESRA uses the data SOPs developed during the 2011-2017 period by NBG and Documentation of primary data data entry procedures data TMCSA geologists of professional status and members of the AusIMM.
+Final signed bocumentation of primary data, data entry procedures, data THESA geologists of professional status and members of the Austria.
+I that signed